 Christina Snyder « Committee on NAIS

-- History A310: Introduction to Native American History
+- HIST-A 207 Introduction to Native American History

 Slavery in Indian Country: The Changing Face of Captivity in Early America (Cambridge: Harvard University Press, 2010).

 "Conquered Enemies, Adopted Kin, and Owned People: The Creek Indians and Their Captives," Journal of Southern History 73 (2007): 255-288.

 "The Lady of Cofitachequi: Gender and Political Power among Native Southerners."
 In South Carolina Women: Their Lives and Times, eds.
 Joan Johnson, Valinda Littlefield, and Marjorie Spruill.
 University of Georgia Press, 2009.